Ben Kennedy (NASCAR)

-Benjamin Kennedy (born December 26, 1991) is an American motorsports executive and former professional stock car racing driver.
-He currently serves as the Executive Vice President and Chief Venue & Racing Innovations Officer for NASCAR.
+Benjamin Kennedy (born December 26, 1991) is an American motorsports executive and former stock car racing driver.
+He is as the chief operating officer for NASCAR.

 Executive career

 General manager of Truck Series

 On January 30, 2018, Kennedy was appointed as the general manager of the Camping World Truck Series.
 After one season in the role, he transitioned to a position focused on strategic initiatives.

 NASCAR front office

 In January 2019, Kennedy joined NASCAR's racing operations team, focusing on the sport's international development.
 A year later, he was promoted to Vice President of Racing Development.
 In July 2020, he advanced to Vice President of Strategic Initiatives, overseeing racing development for NASCAR's three national series.
 By June 2021, he was named Senior Vice President of Strategy and Innovation, reporting directly to NASCAR President Steve Phelps.

 Kennedy is responsible for developing the schedules for the sport's top three series.
 In this role, he played a key part in introducing the Busch Light Clash at The Coliseum, a pre-season exhibition race held at the Los Angeles Memorial Coliseum.
 NASCAR refers to him as the "point man" for scheduling.

 On March 10, 2022, NASCAR announced the promotion of Kennedy to Senior Vice President of Racing Development and Strategy.

-On July 17, 2024, NASCAR further elevated him to the role of Executive Vice President and Chief Venue & Racing Innovations Officer as part of a major company restructuring.
+On July 17, 2024, NASCAR further elevated Kennedy to the role of Executive Vice President and Chief Venue & Racing Innovations Officer as part of a major company restructuring.

+He was promoted to Chief Operating Officer on April 25, 2026.